 |

-During the first 300 years, the SNR expands to a diameter of approx. 23 light years.
+During the first 300 years, the SNR expands to a diameter of approximately twenty-three light years.
 The gaseous SNR then changes slowly into a liquid state.

 |

-During the next 120,000 years, the SNR should continue to expand to a diameter of approx. 350 light years.
-During this process, the now liquid droplets slowly form solid dust.
+During the next 120,000 years, the SNR should continue to expand to a diameter of approximately 350 light years.
+During this process, the now liquid droplets slowly form to a solid dust.

 |

-During the next 6 million years, the SNR would then thin out as a result of the expansion so that it finaly could no longer be distinguished from its surrounding .
+During the next six million years, the SNR would then thin out because of the expansion so that it finally could no longer be distinguished from its surrounding.

 | |

-Approx. every 25 years we can observe a Supernova in our Milky Way.
-Depending on its position in the galaxy, the light from the SNR is weakend more or less by interstellar dust so that some of them are not visible any more.
+Approximately every twenty-five years we can observe a supernova in our Milky Way.
+Depending on its position in the galaxy, the light from the SNR is weakened more or less by interstellar dust so that some of them are not visible any more.

 Calculations and observations (1):